-The programme has been successful not only in gaining NGB awards for pupils, but also in extending experience and confidence.
-This has been very important in extending the scope of all pupils both educationally and socially.
-Outdoor education has been invaluable in promoting self-esteem among pupils whose lack of has bought them into contact with this service.
-Kayaking being a progressive skill based activity, pupils are given a positive learning situation in which to achieve.
-The activities pupils are involved in have helped break the self-fulfilling prophecy of ‘I can’t, so therefore I won’t’.
+More importantly outdoor education has had a direct impact in extending experience and confidence among our students.
+This has extending the scope of all students both educationally and socially.
+Outdoor education has been invaluable in promoting self-esteem among students whose lack of has bought them into contact with this service.
+In all aspects of our outdoor education programme are progressive skill-based activities, where students are given a positive learning situation in which to achieve.
+The activities students are involved in have helped break the self-fulfilling prophecy of ‘I can’t, so therefore I won’t’.

-Pupils willingness to take responsibly for themselves and their actions has resulted in greater involvement within their local community.
-TMBSS pupils have been involved in activities run by Shrewsbury Canoe Club and several uniformed youth organisations.
-These are local organisations with whom the service has close links and pupils join when they wish to extend their activities beyond those provided by the service.
-Without our pupils holding true to the values set out above they would not be welcome and would once more become an alienated part of society.
+Students willingness to take responsibly for themselves and their actions has resulted in greater involvement within their local community.
+TMBSS students have been involved in activities run by Shrewsbury Canoe Club and several uniformed youth organisations.
+These are local organisations with whom the service has close links and students join when they wish to extend their activities beyond those provided by the service.
+Without our students holding true to the values set out above they would not be welcome and would once more become an alienated part of society.

-Finally, love and respect of the outdoors and natural environment has perhaps been the greatest contribution that the outdoor education programme has made to TMBSS pupils.
-Pupils are encouraged to appreciate the locations they visit.
+Finally, love and respect of the outdoors and natural environment has perhaps been the greatest contribution that the outdoor education programme has made to TMBSS students.
+Students are encouraged to appreciate the locations they visit.
 Local environments, habitats and the species creating them are fully explained.
 Apart from an atheistic experience this also has provided obvious links to academic subjects.

 “…beauty and challenges that have attracted successive generations, and for many people the adventures provided by days in open country are an essential antidote to the pressures of modern living.”
 Steve Long – Mountain Training Trust Staff